Wisconsin’s private insurers canceling 2,600 policies due to Affordable Care Act’s new standards

 Wyoming is one of the least-populated states in the country, with only around 560,000 people residing in the state, but it faces one of the highest-priced federally-approved health care policies.

 Having a reliable insurance policy, whether for medical coverage or property protection, is important for many individuals and business alike.
 Unfortunately, when an insurance company fails to act in good faith, an insured party might not get the coverage they should be owed.
-If your insurance company refuses to fulfill its obligations according to your policy, contact our attorneys from Jessica Rutzick & Associates at (307) 733-8140.
+If your insurance company refuses to fulfill its obligations according to your policy, contact our attorneys from Jessica Rutzick & Associates, P.C. at (307) 733-8140.